CodeToCommunicate/CoCoLessons/02_shell.md

 Given that directory must be empty before it can be removed, can you think of a way to remove all the files in a directory?
-Alternately,
-is there a way to remove a directory even if it contains files?
+Alternately, is there a way to remove a directory even if it contains files?

+---

+Dado que el directorio debe estar vacío antes de poder eliminarlo, ¿Se te ocurre alguna forma de eliminar todos los archivos de un directorio?
+Alternativamente, ¿hay alguna forma de eliminar un directorio incluso si contiene archivos?

 ## Summary | Resumen

 The table below summarizes the commands and special characters described in this lesson.

 ---

 La siguiente tabla resume los comandos y caracteres especiales descritos en esta lección.

 | Command/Comando | Description / Descripción                                                 |
 | --------------- | ------------------------------------------------------------------------- |